vignat/vignat/README.md

 * nf - contains the library of the verifiec Vigor data structures and all the NF involved in the projects, some of them are verified some are not
 * validator - the validator, one of the steps in the Vigor approach.
 * verifast - A patched version of the [VeriFast](https://github.com/verifast/verifast) theorem proover
-* verification-outdated.docker - an outdated Docker config file that contains all the dependencies